This was my second visit to the Annapurna region of Nepal.

 The day is surprisingly easy, with a few longer climbs but also some fairly flat and easy sections.
 It is actually not a long hike, but it’s recommended to take it slow and let your body get used to the lack of oxygen while you climb.
 Some trekkers even choose to spend a night at MBC to get acclimatised.

 It is crucial to turn around and head down if you show any symptoms of altitude sickness.

 There’s a significant change that the Annapurna 1 is covered in clouds in the afternoon, so it’s worth spending a night in one of the guesthouses at ABC to see the sunrise the next morning.

 Day 6.
 Annapurna Basecamp – Bamboo (2335m/7660ft) 17km.

 A full and easy day downhill as you get more oxygen the more you descend, left ABC around 8.30 AM and reached Bamboo around 3 pm.
-Could easily have walked for another hour or two to reach Shine, but decided to stop at Bamboo to take advantage of the hot shower there.
+I could easily have walked for another hour or two to reach Shine, but I decided to stop at Bamboo to take advantage of the hot shower there.

 Day 7.
 Bamboo – Jinhu (1710m/5610ft) 12km.